 CHANGE IN THE NATURE OF BUSINESS IF ANY

-There was no change in the nature of business of the Company during the financial yearended 31st March 2016.
+There has been no change in the nature of business of the Company.
+However updatesregarding new projects undertaken by the Company are as under:

-NDL started sending documents like notices convening General Meetings FinancialStatements etc. including Annual Reports in electronic form to the email addresses madeavailable to us by the depositories from time to time.
+NDL has been sending documents like notices convening General Meetings FinancialStatements etc. including Annual Reports in electronic form to the email addresses madeavailable to us by the depositories from time to time.
 We appreciate the initiative takenby MCA as it helps in prompt receipt of correspondence and also avoids delay or lossescaused through post.
-Therefore we are publishing only the statutory disclosures in theprint edition of the Annual Report.
-Annual Report containing additional data is availableon our website namely www.nandandenim.com.

-Further as a member you will be entitled to be furnished with a copy of the abovementioned documents as required upon receipt of a requisition any time.
-We wouldappreciate your support on our desire to participate in the greeninitiative.
+Further as a member you will be entitled to be furnished with a copy of the abovementioned documents as required free of cost upon receipt of a requisition from you anytime.
+We would appreciate your support on our desire to participate in the greeninitiative.

 |Place: Ahmedabad ||Chairman ||Managing Director |